stephenrabbi/alx-pre_course/0x01-git/README.md

-My name is Herbert Stephen I love doing hard things
+My name is Herbert Stephen I love doing hard things that is the reason I sign up for ALX SW program